mehlj/challenges/additive_persistence/README.md

 This Python program, from a high level, does a few things:
 * Accepts user input in the form of a standard integer
 * Splits the input integer into a list[] of digits
-* Performs the mathematics above by calculating the sum of digits, determining if there are more than one digits, and looping if so.
+* Performs the mathematics above by calculating the sum of digits, determining if there are more than one digits, and looping if so
+* Returns the additive persistence of the user-provided integer